dock108/law-and-order/docs/FLOWS.md

 ## Client Intake and Retainer Generation

-The following sequence diagram shows the flow of data from the client intake API through Celery for asynchronous processing to Docassemble for document generation.
+The following sequence diagram shows the flow of data from the client intake API through Celery for asynchronous processing, Docassemble for document generation, and DocuSign for e-signature.

 ```mermaid
 sequenceDiagram